MrPowers/querybench/docs/other-benchmarks/clickbench-pros-cons.md

 The Clickbench dataset can be downloaded in the project README.

-This is a huge improvement compared to the h2o dataset that requires running an R program, which isn't easy if you aren't familiar with the R programming language.
+This is a significant improvement compared to the h2o dataset, which requires running an R program, which can be challenging if you aren't familiar with the R programming language.

 **Data in Parquet files**

-The Clickbench dataset is distributed in different file formats, including Parquet which is great for benchmarks.
-Parquet is columar which allows for column pruning, has a well-defined schema so engines don't need to infer column names or types, and is binary so storage files on disk are relatively small.
+The Clickbench dataset is distributed in different file formats, including Parquet, which is ideal for benchmarks.
+Parquet is columnar, allowing for column pruning, has a well-defined schema, so engines don't need to infer column names or types, and is binary, making storage files on disk relatively small.

 File formats like CSV can cause complications when comparing two engines.